 The Mid-Coast supports a variety of habitats, with aquatic habitats being of particular interest because of their connection to human population water supply needs.
 Aquatic habitats include streams and springs, lakes, riparian areas, wetlands, and estuaries.

 The Oregon Conservation Strategy (OCS) identifies species of interest and areas of ecological importance in the different regions of the state.
 The Strategy identified 12 streams or estuary habitats as areas of ecological importance in the Mid-Coast because of the diverse habitats and species they support.
-For example, the Siletz Watershed has the only coastal origin population of summer Steelhead in Oregon.
+For example, the Siletz Watershed has the only coastal origin population of summer steelhead in Oregon.

-Aquatic species of interest in the Mid-Coast include four species of salmonids (coho, Chum, Chinook (fall-run and spring-run), and Steelhead (winter-run and summer run); sea-run Cutthroat Trout, Green and White sturgeon, beaver, and three species of Lamprey (Pacific, Western River, and Western Brook).
-Oregon Coast Coho Salmon are listed as threatened under the Endangered Species Act, and large portions of the Mid-Coast are designated as critical habitat for coho.
-Green Sturgeon also are listed as threatened within the Southern Distinct Population Segment, which includes Yaquina Bay.
+Aquatic species of interest in the Mid-Coast include seven species of anadromous salmonids (coho, chum, Chinook (fall-run and spring-run), steelhead (winter-run and summer run) and sea-run cutthroat trout), Green and white sturgeon, beaver, and three species of lamprey (Pacific, western river, and western brook).
+Oregon Coast coho salmon are listed as threatened under the Endangered Species Act, and large portions of the Mid-Coast are designated as critical habitat for coho.
+Green sturgeon also are listed as threatened within the Southern Distinct Population Segment, which includes Yaquina Bay.

 Salmon are a keystone species in the Mid-Coast because of their influence on other plant and animal species.
 Salmon are an indicator species for habitat health because they require diverse quality habitats throughout their lifecycle that other species also require.